ThrowTheSwitch/Ceedling/plugins/gcov/README.md

 This plugin integrates the code coverage abilities of the GNU compiler collection with test builds.
-It provides simple coverage metrics by default and can optionally produce sophisticated coverage reports by way of specialized reporting utitlies it runs for you.
+It provides simple coverage metrics by default and can optionally produce sophisticated coverage reports.

 # Plugin Overview